Richard Broome (Allen and Unwin) .

 killer microbes and a pastoral economy on the networks of kinship, trade and

-cultures that various Aboriginal peoples of Victoria had developed
+cultures that various Aboriginal peoples of

 over millennia.
 From first settlement to the present, he shows how Aboriginal

 families have coped with ongoing disruption and displacement, and how